alelena14/InstagramClone/README.md

 ✅ Responsive and modern design built with Tailwind CSS
 ✅ Dynamic routing between main feed, story viewer, and profile
 ✅ Profile viewing and editing
+✅ Posting photos and viewing them on my profile
 ✅ Mock backend powered by `json-server`

 ---